The Manin constant and the modular degree: Introduction

-Since the formal completion of $X_0(N)$ along $\infty$ is $\Spf(\bZ\llb q \rrb)$, the containment $\omega_f \in H^0(X_0(N)^\infty, \Omega^1)$ amounts to the integrality of the Fourier expansion of $f$ at $\infty$.
-Similarly, the sought containment $\omega_f \in H^0(X_0(N), \Omega)$ amounts to certain bounds on the $p$-adic valuations of the denominators of the Fourier coefficients of $f$ at \emph{all} the cusps of $X_0(N)_\bC$---at least up to difficulties caused by the lack of a modular interpretation of the coarse space $X_0(N)$ that we overcome in \S\ref{canonical-lattice} by exploiting the Deligne--Mumford stack $\sX_0(N)$ and its ``relative dualizing'' sheaf $\Omega$.
+The containment \eqref{wf-str-int-ann} is straight-forward in the semistable case, that is, for squarefree $N$, thanks to $q$-expansions and the Atkin--Lehner involution.
+More generally, since the formal completion of $X_0(N)$ along $\infty$ is $\Spf(\bZ\llb q \rrb)$, the weaker containment $\omega_f \in H^0(X_0(N)^\infty, \Omega^1)$ amounts to the integrality of the Fourier expansion of $f$ at $\infty$, where $X_0(N)^\infty \subset X_0(N)$ is the ($\bZ$-smooth) open complement of those $\bZ$-fibral irreducible components that do not meet the $\bZ$-point given by the cusp $\infty$.
+Similarly, \eqref{wf-str-int-ann} amounts to certain bounds on the $p$-adic valuations of the denominators of the Fourier coefficients of $f$ at \emph{all} the cusps of $X_0(N)_\bC$---at least up to difficulties caused by the lack of a modular interpretation of the coarse space $X_0(N)$ that we overcome in \S\ref{canonical-lattice} by exploiting the Deligne--Mumford stack $\sX_0(N)$ and its ``relative dualizing'' sheaf $\Omega$.
 We compute the precise required bounds in \Cref{explicit-crit}, and an important step for this is to compute the differents of the extensions of discrete valuation rings obtained by localizing the finite flat cover $\sX_0(N) \ra \sX(1)$ at the generic points of the $\bF_p$-fiber of $\sX_0(N)$, which we do in \Cref{compute-dy}.

-To show that the required bounds are met, we establish the following stronger ones. \Cref{exmp:Fourier expansions} shows that these bounds are \emph{sharp} in the case of newforms associated to elliptic curves (and $p\le 11$) and discusses their computational potential.
+To show that the required bounds are met, we use automorphic methods to establish the following stronger bounds.
+In \Cref{exmp:Fourier expansions} we show that these bounds are \emph{sharp} in the case of newforms associated to elliptic curves (and $p\le 11$) and we discuss their computational potential.

 \begin{theorem}[\Cref{main-estimates} and \Cref{indep-of-c}] For a prime $p$, a cuspidal, normalized newform $f$ of weight $k$ on $\Gamma_0(N)$, an isomorphism $\bC \simeq \ov{\bQ}_p$, the resulting $\val_p\colon \bC \ra \bQ \cup \{ \infty\}$ with $\val_p(p) = 1$, and a cusp $\fc \in X_0(N)(\bC)$ of denominator $L$ \up{see \uS\uref{pp:cusps}}, the Fourier coefficients $a_f(r;\fc)$ satisfy